beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/lua-vbo-vao/_index.md

 Read excellent intro here: [Hello-Triangle](https://learnopengl.com/Getting-started/Hello-Triangle)

-{{< callout type="info" >}}
+> [!NOTE]
-It's a modern and most performant way of loading geometry attributes like position, color, normal vector, texture coordinates and generally any attribute you need to GPU for rendering.
+> It's a modern and most performant way of loading geometry attributes like position, color, normal vector, texture coordinates and generally any attribute you need to GPU for rendering.
-{{< /callout >}}

 ### What is VBO?